 Canada’s only direct neighbour is the United States, and they share the longest international border between any two countries.
 In fact they actually share two borders, due to Alaska, with many dozens of roads crossing them.
 The vast majority of land entries into Canada are by private vehicle, but public buses also connect the main cities across the border.
 You can also enter Canada by Amtrak train between Seattle & Vancouver, New York & Toronto, and New York & Montreal.
 As long as your paperwork is in order you shouldn’t have too much trouble crossing the border by public transport.
 However, in my experience US border guards are looking for any excuse to ruin your day – when crossing from White Rock (Vancouver) back to Blaine during our US road trip, we forgot we had four oranges in a plastic bag that our friend in Victoria had given us that morning for the drive… when filling in the customs form, you tick ‘no’ to say you don’t have any fruit & veg, drugs, weapons, terrorist manuals, kryptonite, etc… but because we forgot about the oranges, and the guy spotted them, the logic was that we’d lied about the fruit & veg so they had to assume we’d lied about the drugs and weapons.
 Cue a full search of our vehicle, absolutely everything turfed out on to the floor and rooted through, the engine and seats and door panels being searched, a million and one questions… we were at that border for 3 hours before being sent on our way with a 100 dollar fine and no oranges.
 Good thing we’d hidden our drugs and weaponry in the roof panel of a public restroom near the US border before crossing a couple of days earlier… (only kidding Mum!)
 But seriously, don’t forget to eat your oranges.

 You can also enter Canada by boat from the States; the main routes of interest for overlanders are between Prince Rupert (northern BC) & Juneau (Alaska), Victoria (Vancouver Island, BC) & Washington state, and Portland (Maine) & Yarmouth (Nova Scotia).
+You can book the Victoria-Seattle ferry here, and the Maine-Novia Scotia ferry here.
 There are also a number of short river and lake crossings in the Great Lakes region which are unlikely to be of much interest to overseas travellers; for a full list see here.

 Overland travel within Canada